 - A clash of opinions between two doctors can be confusing.
 It may become difficult for you at that time to choose correct doctor.

 - You will spend quite a bit, putting your bank account under strain.

 However, such inconveniences arise in exceptional situations.
 While knowing the advantages and disadvantages of anything is always beneficial, it is clear that the pros outweigh the cons significantly when it comes to getting a second opinion

-Talk to your oncologist if you decide to see another doctor.
-They can refer you to another oncologist who specialises in treating your condition.
+Inform your oncologist about your decision to take second opinion.
+They can refer you to another oncologist who specializes in treating your condition.
 You could also avail a second opinion from a different private doctor of your choice.

 You may be afraid that if you want to seek help from another health care provider, your doctor may be insulted, but most physicians recognise that many people want to explore a different opinion, and will want you to feel confident and safe before beginning treatment.

 Honesty is an integral part of the relationship between doctor and patient, so experts recommend that you keep both doctors aware of your decisions.
 You will need to get medical records from your original appointment, and this may be a time to tell your doctor you are exploring other treatment options.